Improving Human Sequential Decision-Making with Reinforcement Learning

-A key aspect of human intelligence is their ability to convey their knowledge to others in succinct forms.
-However, despite their predictive power, current machine learning models are largely blackboxes, making it difficult for humans to extract useful insights.
-Focusing on sequential decision-making, we design a novel machine learning algorithm that conveys its insights to humans in the form of interpretable ``tips''.
-Our algorithm selects the tip that best bridges the gap in performance between human users and the optimal policy.
-We evaluate our approach through a series of randomized controlled user studies where participants manage a virtual kitchen.
+\ABSTRACT{ Workers spend a significant amount of time learning how to make good decisions.
+Evaluating the efficacy of a given decision, however, can be complicated---e.g., decision outcomes are often long-term and relate to the original decision in complex ways.
+Surprisingly, even though learning good decision-making strategies is difficult, they can often be expressed in simple and concise forms.
+Focusing on sequential decision-making, we design a novel machine learning algorithm that is capable of extracting ``best practices" from trace data and conveying its insights to humans in the form of interpretable ``tips".
+Our algorithm selects the tip that best bridges the gap between the actions taken by human workers and those taken by the optimal policy in a way that accounts for which actions are consequential for achieving higher performance.
+We evaluate our approach through a series of randomized controlled experiments where participants manage a virtual kitchen.
 Our experiments show that the tips generated by our algorithm can significantly improve human performance relative to intuitive baselines.
 In addition, we discuss a number of empirical insights that can help inform the design of algorithms intended for human-AI interfaces.
-For instance, we find evidence that participants do not simply blindly follow our tips; instead, they combine them with their own experience to discover additional strategies for improving performance.
+For instance, we find evidence that participants do not simply blindly follow our tips; instead, they combine them with their own experience to discover additional strategies for improving performance. }